Lilo & Stitch (franchise): Lilo & Stitch 2: Stitch Has a Glitch (2005)

 Set at a time between the original film and Stitch!
 The Movie, Lilo (voiced by Dakota Fanning in this film) and her classmates are preparing for a hula competition where the winner gets to perform at the local May Day festival.
 Each student is required to create an original dance.
 While preparing for the competition, Stitch's past comes back to haunt him.
 It seems that after Stitch was created, Jumba did not get a chance to fully charge Stitch's molecules before he was arrested.
 At first, this glitch causes Stitch to revert to his old destructive programming, but it will ultimately destroy him if Jumba cannot create a charging pod before Stitch's energy runs out.

 The Origin of Stitch (2005)

-In this short film included on the Lilo & Stitch 2 DVD, serving as a bridge between it and Stitch!
+In this short film included on the Stitch Has a Glitch DVD, serving as a bridge between it and Stitch!
 The Movie, Stitch discovers Jumba's computer and is scared to find out what a monster he is, only for Jumba to come and explain how he found family and love when he met Lilo.
 The other experiments are also hinted at.